Nikitoobg/Dream/README.md

 # Dream
+# This project is writted with the Deno Framework!
 # IN WORK.
 DO NOT INSTALL
 This is a programing language made in TypeScript, witch is the dream of every programmer.
 This project is writed by using the Deno framework!